MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/basics/bitmaps.md

 Assembly assembly = GetType().GetTypeInfo().Assembly;

 using (Stream stream = assembly.GetManifestResourceStream(resourceID))
-using (SKManagedStream skStream = new SKManagedStream(stream))
 {
-    resourceBitmap = SKBitmap.Decode(skStream);
+    resourceBitmap = SKBitmap.Decode(stream);
 }
 ```

-This `Stream` object can be converted directly to an `SKManagedStream` object.
+This `Stream` object can be passed directly to the `SKBitmap.Decode` method.

 ## Loading a Bitmap from the Photo Library

 It's also possible for the user to load a photo from the device's picture library.
 This facility is not provided by Xamarin.Forms itself.
 The job requires a dependency service, such as the one described in the article [Picking a Photo from the Picture Library](~/xamarin-forms/app-fundamentals/dependency-service/photo-picker.md).

-The **IPicturePicker.cs** file and the three **PicturePickerImplementation.cs** files from that article have been copied to the various projects of the **SkiaSharpFormsDemos** solution, and given new namespace names.
+The **IPhotoLibrary.cs** file in the **SkiaSharpFormsDemos** project and the three **PhotoLibrary.cs** files in the platform projects have been adapted from that article.
 In addition, the Android **MainActivity.cs** file has been modified as described in the article, and the iOS project has been given permission to access the photo library with two lines towards the bottom of the **info.plist** file.

 The `BasicBitmapsPage` constructor adds a `TapGestureRecognizer` to the `SKCanvasView` to be notified of taps.
 On receipt of a tap, the `Tapped` handler gets access to the picture-picker dependency service and calls `GetImageStreamAsync`.
 If a `Stream` object is returned, then the contents are copied into a `MemoryStream`, as required by some of the platforms.
 The rest of the code is similar to the two other techniques: